jiipeezz/Router-cfg-automation/thesis.md

 ## Fetching router's serial number and MAC address

 To fetch a router's serial number, we need to know how to find it first inside the router.
 After messing around little on SmartFlex's command line, the serial number is found using "status -v sys" command.
-This command gives us way too much information though, so we are going to user grep and awk to just get what we want.
+This command gives us way too much information though, so we are going to use grep and awk to get just what we want.

 > ![systemstat](img/statussys.png)